zhanghm1995/Forge_VFM4AD/README.md

-# Forging Vision Foundation Models for Autonoumous Driving: Challenges and Frontiers
+# Forging Large Vision Foundation Models for Autonomous Driving: Challenges, Methodologies, and Opportunities

 **NOTE**: Here we select several featured papers for each part, and for each paper, we have contained the abstract and a figure from the original paper presenting the main framework or motivations to help us take a glance about these papers (You can expand the **Abstract** button to see them).
 More papers list and details can be found in our survey paper 🎉.